Skip to main content

 For Adults

 It is estimated that 67% of the homeless population are adult individuals.
 To address this, the majority of Depaul USA programs are oriented to homeless adults.
+Some of these programs include:

-Project More and Project Plus – St. Louis
+Project Plus/Plus 2 – St. Louis

 Rapid Rehousing